q3769/conseq4j/README.md

 **Thread Safety**

-The conseq4j implementation is thread-safe in that its own internal state has no data corruption due to concurrent modification.
-The thread-safety programming rules and concerns still apply to the executed tasks, as usual.
-In the context of concurrency and sequencing, though, the thread-safety concern goes beyond concurrent modification of individual-task data, into that of meaningful execution order among multiple related tasks.
+The conseq4j implementation is thread-safe in terms of its own internal state.
+The usual thread-safety programming rules and concerns, however, still apply to the running tasks.
+Moreover, in the context of concurrency and sequencing, the thread-safety concern goes beyond concurrent modification of individual-task data, into that of meaningful execution order among multiple related tasks.

 **Concurrency And Sequencing**